CLAIRE-Labo/python-ml-research-template/README.md

 - Have a look at the [ML Code Completeness Checklist](https://github.com/paperswithcode/releasing-research-code).
   This template facilitates meeting all the checklist items, with a different design.
   Have a look at the checklist when you will ship your project.

-> [TEMPLATE] DELETE ME:
-> Delete this whole section when you're done with the template getting started.

 ## Getting Started